cyrilletuzi/angular-async-local-storage/README.md

 });
 ```

-Note : last draft of JSON Schema is used (draft 7 at this time),
+Note: last draft of JSON Schema is used (draft 7 at this time),
 but we don't support all validation features yet.
 Just follow the interface.
 Contributions are welcome to add more features.

-Note : as the goal is validation, types are enforced : each value MUST have either `type` or `properties` or `items`.
+Note: as the goal is validation, types are enforced: each value MUST have either `type` or `properties` or `items`.

 ### Notes